markus7017/org.openhab.binding.appletv/README.md

 This openHAB 2 Binding implements control for the Apple-TV devices.
 This includes sending remote keys (control the Apple-TV from openHAB).
 An upcoming version will also process the status updates to provide information about the media being played.

 Author: markus7017
-Check put https://community.openhab.org/t/binding-for-apple-tv/65397 for more information, questions and contributing ideas.
+Check  https://community.openhab.org/t/binding-for-apple-tv/65397 for more information, questions and contributing ideas.
 Any comment is welcome!

 <hr>Release: alpha2, check master branch for stable release<hr>
 <p>